-End-of-School Year Science Department Checklist.
+Flinn End-of-School YearScience Department Checklist

-1. Do a chemical inventory.
+Do a chemical inventory.
 All chemicals including stock solutions and even dropper bottles should be correctly labeled.
 Evaluate the chemicals in your prep room and make sure chemicals are properly stored according to the Flinn suggested organizational method.
-2. Identify chemicals and accumulated chemical wastes for hazardous waste removal over the summer.
+Ideally these should be kept in a climate conditioned room.
+Identify chemicals and accumulated chemical wastes for hazardous waste removal over the summer.
 You should contact the school district and alert your administrator about chemicals and chemical wastes that need to be removed.
 3. Dissection specimens need to be stored so they do not get too warm.
 Ideally these should be kept in a climate conditioned room.
 4. Cover your microscopes with dust covers or shopping bags to prevent dust accumulation over the summer.
 This is a very simple and effective way to protect your investment in this equipment.
-5. Top off buffer solution on pH probes if needed so they stay hydrated over the summer.
+5. Top off buffer solution on pH probes if needed so that they stay hydrated over the summer.
 These tend to evaporate or leak over time if the caps are not secured properly.
 6. Unplug all electrical devices (microscopes, hot plates, balances, etc.).
 This will save on energy consumption and provide a longer life for your equipment.
 Identify any issues with the power cords or outlets.
 (A circuit tester such as SE9095 is a handy device for checking electrical outlets.)
 7. Inspect your scientific equipment and apparatus for any issues, including routine parts replacement.
-For example: check the Van de Graaff generator belts, the UV lamp in goggle sanitizers and the cartridge in a water demineralizer.
+For example: check the Van de Graff generator belts, the UV lamp in goggle sanitizers and the cartridge in a water demineralizer.
 8. Do a walk-through of each lab in the science department to check and identify safety equipment with proper signage.
 For example: eye wash stations, drench showers, fire extinguishers, first aid kits, broken glass boxes, fume hoods, master shut off switches, and chemical spill kits.
 9. Identify any urgently needed back-to-school supplies required early in the next school year.
 Order them to arrive when you return to school to ensure a strong start to your science program without any delays due to not having the right products on hand.
 10. Document your end-of-the-year science department needs in a prioritized list and provide this information to your administrator prior to departing for the summer.
 Keep a copy for your records.
+End-of-School Year